TylerTemp/SaintsField/README.md

 *   `Horizontal`
 *   `Background` draw a background color for the whole group
 *   `Title` show the title
 *   `TitleOut` make `title` more visible.
 Add this will by default add `Title`.
-On `IMGUI` it will draw an separator between title and the rest of the content.
+On `IMGUI` it will draw a separator between title and the rest of the content.
     On `UI Toolkit` it will draw a background color for the title.
 *   `Foldout` allow to fold/unfold this group.
 If you have no `Tab` on, then this will automatically add `Title`
 *   `Collapse` Same as `Foldout` but is collapsed by default.